Programs

 Owner-occupied, 1-unit primary residence

-Income at or below 80% of the area median income (AMI)
+Current income at or below 100% of the Area Median Income (AMI)

 Fast turnaround times